kvic-z/SsdPmEnabler/README.md

 # Installation

 The basic idea is to copy `SsdPmEnabler.kext` into `/Library/Extensions`, update KEXT cache, and load the KEXT.
-Big Sur requires two addtional steps: users explicitly grant permisson to load `SsdPmEnabler.kext` when prompted, and then reboot to take effect.
+Big Sur requires two additional steps: users explicitly grant permisson to load `SsdPmEnabler.kext` when prompted, and then reboot to take effect.

 The following steps assume users place the downloaded `SsdPmEnabler.kext` inside `~/Downloads.` Adjust the location of your download if necessary.

 ## Big Sur

 1. Open Terminal.
-Type the following command lines:
+Type the following command line:
 ````
  sudo cp -R ~/Downloads/SsdPmEnabler.kext /Library/Extensions
 ````